subodh101/my-python/README.md

-# my-python
+# My Python

-Basic examples of most of the functionalities
+Basic examples of most of the functionalities.

 The names of the module are the name of the utility.